-Our Modesto vets at American Pet Hospital provide preventive and restorative dental care and surgery for pets.
-A visit to us for veterinary dental care is like a visit to your dog or cat's dentist
+Our Modesto vets at American Pet Hospital provide preventive and restorative pet dental care and surgery for cats and dogs.
+A visit to us for veterinary dental care is like a visit to your dog or cat's dentist.

 At our Modesto veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.

 We also provide pet parents with dental health education regarding home dental care to help keep their pet's teeth healthy between appointments.